 Common back injuries we treat

 The term used to refer to pain originating from pressure or irritation to the sciatic nerve.
 This nerve exits the spine in the lower back and travels down the leg.
 Causes of sciatica may include a disc bulge or poor posture.
-Only the most severe cases require further management other than physiotherapy and exercise.
+Only the most severe cases require management other than physiotherapy and exercise.

 Ligament or joint sprain and muscle spasm